School Nutrition Charge Policy

 Assistance to Households

-Households with questions or needing assistance may contact the Office of the Food Service Coordinator at 276.296.7027 or the school their child attends.
+Households with questions or needing assistance may contact the Office of the Food Service Supervisor at 276.296.7027 or the school their child attends.

 USDA Nondiscrimination Statement